 It’s time to fess up: how many times a day do you look down and realize your legs are crossed?
 Are you doing it right now?
 We’ve likely all heard that crossing your legs can be problematic, but do you know why?
 Or how long it takes for vein damage to set in?
 Here’s the low down on leg crossing:

 The Problem with Crossing Your Legs

 While there hasn’t been any conclusive proof to date, there seems to be a definite connection between crossing your legs and the appearance of varicose veins.
-The connection seems to be a result of pressure: varicose veins tend to develop when veins are over-tasked, and resting one leg on the other can restrict blood flow, causing extra blood to pool and stretch out the over-worked veins.
+The connection seems to be a result of pressure: varicose veins develop when veins are over-tasked.
+And resting one leg on the other can restrict blood flow, causing extra blood to pool and stretch out the over-worked veins.

 Of course, crossing your legs is just one piece of the varicose vein puzzle: even without assuming this position, extended periods of sitting can cause problems in your veins.
 After all, when you sit for a long time (like all day at a desk or for hours on a long flight) blood can pool in your legs, making it harder to flow back up to your heart.
 Once again, situations like these can compromise your veins and allow for the unsightly bulging of varicose veins.